 Any jitter in the clock reduces the precision with which the sampling time can be determined and must also be subtracted from the stable pixel time.
-Considerable care has been taken in the design of the AD9983A clock generation circuit to minimize jitter.
-The clock jitter of the AD9983A is low in all operating modes, making the reduction in the valid sampling time due to jitter negligible.
+Considerable care has been taken in the design of the AD9981's clock generation circuit to minimize jitter.
+The clock jitter of the AD9981 is 9% or less of the total pixel time in all operating modes, making the reduction in the valid sampling time due to jitter negligible.

 The PLL characteristics are determined by the loop filter design, the PLL charge pump current, and the VCO range setting.
-The loop filter design is shown in Figure 7.
-Recommended settings of the VCO range and charge pump current for VESA standard display modes are listed in Table 10.
+The loop filter design is illustrated in Figure 7.
+Recommended settings of the VCO range and charge pump current for VESA standard display modes are listed in Table 9.